 Sea turtles come into the bay to nest in early May, together with the first tourists visiting these beaches.
-The first team will be expected to kick off the project and the ARCHELON Field Station around the 8th of May.
+The first team will be expected to kick off the project and the ARCHELON Field Station on the 26th of May.
 Monitoring, nest protection and public awareness activity will get busier every day up to mid-June.

 From mid-June to about mid-August, everything escalates: final number of nests is reached, numbers of visitors on the beaches go up fast and reach their peak, and first hatchlings are out.
 A higher number of volunteers is expected in this busy period.